This policy is for you if your chosen degree has a September 2022 start date.

 Academic grades normally form only one part of the final decision and the following sections give examples of how applicants may demonstrate that they have the skills, knowledge and attributes that we consider will enable them to become successful students on our degree courses.

 The personal statement of the application form helps us to assess the nature of the applicant’s interest in the academic subject and is an important part of the selection process.
 It is essential that applicants take this opportunity to demonstrate their enthusiasm and aptitude for the academic subject.
-An applicant may be assessed based on the strength of their statement relative to others in their cohort, and/or based on criteria set by the academic school.
+We wish to hear about:

 Other assessment methods